 There are several features that Duda has bulit-in, which no competitor has, including automatic marketing on Facebook, Google Shopping, eBay, and Amazon.

-Each Weebly design is extremely crisp and clean, and the elements are laid out in a way that is intuitive, so your end user won’t have trouble with your site design.
+Each original Weebly original design is extremely crisp and clean, and the elements are laid out in a way that is intuitive, so your end user won’t have trouble with your site design.
 When you add additional widgets to your site, they are laid out well, and they never seem to look like they’re out of place.

 In our opinion, Weebly does the best job of ensuring that you can’t mess up your site design.
 Whenever you add widgets, they are styled (colors, fonts, shape) to look proper on the section of the page where you place them.
 The Weebly editor arranges content very nicely, and when you add a widget, other widgets are moved accordingly, and the margins and padding are set so that everything looks like it belongs.